 But he could make no better statement so long as he believed himself to be a creation of some force outside of himself.
-He could make no better statement so long as he did not know by what means his present statement had been made; he could not even make any special change in the statement of himself; he was helpless as a log in his ignorance of the Law, and of his own power under the Law.
-And so the same statement simply kept repeating itself over and over without any marked departure from the fixed type until now.
+He could make no better statement so long as he did not know by what means his present statement had been achieved; he could not even make any special change in the statement of himself; he was helpless as a log in his ignorance of the Law, and of his own power under the Law.
+And so the same statement simply kept repeating itself over and over as the race proceeded, without any marked departure from the fixed type, until now.

-But now the greatest truth that has ever dawned on the race is here; the absolute truth that all is Life; and there is no disease, no death and no old age; and that this truth simply awaits universal recognition in order that its vitalizing influence shall be expressed in one unbroken current through all the members of the race.
+But now the greatest truth that has ever dawned on the race is here; the absolute truth that all is life; that disease, death and old age are erroneous statements regarding life; and that this truth simply awaits universal recognition in order that its vitalising influence shall be expressed in one unbroken current through all the members of the race.